drduh/YubiKey-Guide/README.md

 ssb>  rsa4096/0xAD9E24E1B8CB9600 2026-08-01 [A] [expires: 2028-08-01]
 ```

-The `>` after a tag indicates the key is stored on a smart card.

 # Finish setup

-Verify the following steps were performed correctly:
+Confirm the following steps were successfully completed to finish setup:

 - [ ] Memorized or wrote down the Certify key (identity) passphrase to a secure and durable location
   - `echo $CERTIFY_PASS` to see it again